DataDog/datadog-go/README.md

 ### Tweaking kernel options

-In very high throughput environments it's possible to improve things even further by changing the values of some kernel options.
+In very high throughput environments it is possible to improve things even further by changing the values of some kernel options.

 #### Unix Domain Sockets